Soliloquy for Lilith

 Soliloquy for Lilith is an album by English experimental project Nurse with Wound, originally released in 1988 by the label Idle Hole that had been created for the album's release by project leader Steven Stapleton, and later reissued several times by varying record labels.
-It is considered one of the project's greatest albums, as well as a long-standing industrial drone record best known for its chance method of composition.
+It is considered one of the project's greatest albums, as well as a long-standing industrial drone record best known for its aleatoric method of composition.
 FACT ranked it the 54th best album of the 80s with Aaron Turner of Isis calling it "one of the most listenable and enduring albums from the vast NWW catalog".